Sports physicals

 What’s the difference between a school physical and a sports physical?

 A school physical is an exam that your child’s school requires for enrollment.
-A sports physical is an exam that your child’s school and the state require for sports participation.
+A sports physical is an exam that your child’s school and the state requires for school sports participation.
 Like an annual exam, a school physical also reviews your child’s recent vaccinations, developmental milestones, and social and emotional health.

 What to expect during a sports physical